mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 Although there are some differing specifics, all of these people are generally selling some version of the "glorious future".

 ### The mission and vision

+Considering the influence these AI players wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
+I call this vision the "glorious future".

+According to this worldview, humanity is on the cusp of a new age [^new-age]

 According to this worldview, the purpose of technology is to advance the human species.
 As a  baseline, that means giving a wider range of people access to a longer, wealthier, and happier life [^2], but some enthusiasts such as Elon Musk and Marc Andreesen also want to increase the survivability of the human race via the colonization of the moon, Mars, and beyond [^3].
 In fact, "effective accelerationists" believe that the only practical way for society to grow is through constant technological %%advancements%% leaps.